-Placement Pre-Requisite: Singles competitors, Preliminary through Senior, Adult Bronze through Adult Gold and Masters, may compete at National Showcase in an event where: (1) they placed in a contested or skated uncontested at a non-qualifying showcase skating event held in the United States from June 1, 2022 to May 31, 2023; or (2) in the 2022 National Showcase competition and placed in the top 4 of their event.
+Placement Pre-Requisite: Singles competitors, Preliminary through Senior, Adult Bronze through Adult Gold and Masters, may compete at National Showcase in an event where: (1) they placed in a contested or skated uncontested at a non-qualifying showcase skating event held in the United States from June 1, 2022 to May 31, 2023; or (2) in the 2022 National Showcase competition.
 Levels lower than Preliminary and Adult Bronze are not eligible to compete in National Showcase.
 (3) Where only one competitor has entered an event of a non-qualifying competition, the Chief Referee may combine events to create a contested event if possible or create an uncontested event where such skater(s) will automatically qualify for National Showcase.
 When such events/levels are combined there will be no limit placed on the placement in the combined event to ensure that the competitors earn a spot to National Showcase.